-We examine high-stakes strategic choice using more than 40 years of data from the American TV game show “The Price Is Right”.
-In every episode, contestants play the “Showcase Showdown”, a sequential game of perfect information for which the optimal strategy can be found through backward induction.
+We examine high-stakes strategic choice using more than 40 years of data from the American TV game show The Price Is Right.
+In every episode, contestants play the Showcase Showdown, a sequential game of perfect information for which the optimal strategy can be found through backward induction.
 We find that contestants systematically deviate from the subgame perfect Nash equilibrium.
-These departures from optimality are well described by an agent quantal response model with limited foresight, where a sizable proportion of the contestants myopically consider the next stage of the game only.
+These departures from optimality are well explained by a modified agent quantal response model that allows for limited foresight.
+The results suggest that many contestants simplify the decision problem by adopting a myopic representation and optimize their chances of beating the next contestant only.
 In line with learning, the quality of contestants’ choices improves over the course of our sample period.